What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 Departing Thoughts on No Ball Rules in Cricket

-A no ball in cricket carries costly repercussions for the bowling side.
-A bowler can get it entirely wrong in so many different ways.
 By now, you must have understood that the cricket no ball rules are very extensive and are not merely confined to front-foot no-balls alone.
 But in most cases, apart from fielding infringement and keeper encroaching, it’s within the bowler’s control to curtail the no balls.
-But Game pressure and intense match situations can often dent the mental composure of a bowler, leading him or her to deliver a dreadful no ball in cricket.
+However, game pressure and intense match situations can often dent the mental composure of a bowler, leading him or her to deliver a dreadful no ball in cricket.

 If you found our guide on no ball rules in cricket helpful, then you might be interested in knowing what our rulebook has to say about the pitching outside off LBW rule in cricket.